advantageous/qbit/README.md

 ### What is QBit again?

 QBit is a queuing library for microservices.
 It is similar to many other projects like Akka, Spring Reactor, etc. QBit is just a library not a platform.
 QBit has libraries to put a service behind a queue.
 You can use QBit queues directly or you can create a service.
 QBit services can be exposed by WebSocket, HTTP, HTTP pipeline, and other types of remoting.
 A service in QBit is a Java class whose methods are executed behind service queues.
 QBit implements apartment model threading and is similar to the Actor model or a better description would be Active Objects.
 QBit does not use a disruptor.
 It uses regular Java Queues.
 QBit can do north of 100 million ping pong calls per second which is an amazing speed (seen as high as 200M).
 QBit also supports calling services via REST, and WebSocket.
-QBit is microservices in the pure Web sense: JSON, HTTP, WebSocket, etc.
+QBit is microservices in the pure Web sense: JSON, HTTP, WebSocket, etc. QBit uses micro batching to push messages through the pipe (queue, IO, etc.) faster to reduce thread hand-off.

 ### QBit lingo

 QBit is a Java microservice lib supporting REST, JSON and WebSocket.
-It is written in Java but I might one day write a version in Rust or Go or C# (but that would require a large payday).
+It is written in Java but we could one day write a version in Rust or Go or C# (but that would require a large payday).

 **Service**
 POJO (plain old Java object) behind a queue that can receive method calls via proxy calls or events (May have one thread managing events, method calls, and responses or two one for method calls and events and the other for responses so response handlers do not block service.
 One is faster unless responses block).
 Services can use Spring MVC style REST annotations to expose themselves to the outside world via REST and WebSocket.